 It’s not about what you want to hear, it’s what you need to hear.

 A simple and casual nod of appreciation towards an employee will no longer suffice.
 They don’t want a pat on the back, they want to provide and receive effective feedback.
-Doing that, everyone can understand their incompetencies and appreciate their collaborated efforts.
+Doing that, everyone can understand their own incompetencies and appreciate collaborated efforts.

 Leaders need to lead by example.
 Employees will only take something seriously if their superior does.
 The door to free communication needs to stay open at all time.
-But in order for that feedback to be effective, it needs to be completely honest.
+But in order for the employee feedback to be effective, it needs to be completely honest.
 You need your employees in a position where they can provide honest input without hesitation and receive a proper response to it.

 Train your managers

 Transparency is really important in such assessments.
 In order for employees to take it seriously, it is really important for them to understand it.
 If an employee is reviewed merely on a low rating, he might have something to say against it.
 The goals, objectives and the process need to be put forward with full transparency.
 If the same employee knows that he is reviewed for low attendance, he can do something about it.
-If the process is in anyway confusing, it will only lead to unreliable results.
+If the process is in any way confusing, it will only lead to unreliable results.
 If the employees understand what the process can achieve if conducted properly, they will provide their best to see it through.

 Your team members need the reassurance that their views will be confidential.
 You want them to be as honest as possible.
 So make the survey anonymous to increase their sense of security.